-- Autosomal recessive osteogenesis imperfecta (OI) was diagnosed in three unrelated Israeli Bedouin consanguineous families.
+- Autosomal recessive osteogensis imperfecta (OI) was diagnosed in three unrelated Israeli Bedouin consanguineous families.
 Fractures were evident in all cases in infancy.
-Genome-wide linkage analysis ruled out association with any of the known OI genes, and identified a single homozygosity locus of approximately 2 Mb on chromosome 9 common to all affected individuals (maximum multipoint lod score 6.5).
+Genome wide linkage analysis ruled out association with any of the known osteogenesis imperfecta (OI) genes, and identified a single homozygosity locus of ∼2 Mb on chromosome 9 common to all affected individuals (maximum multipoint lod score 6.5).
 Whole exome sequencing identified only a single mutation within this locus that was shared by all affected individuals: a homozygous deletion mutation of exon 4 of TMEM38B, leading to an early stop codon and a truncated protein, as well as low TMEM38B mRNA levels.
-TMEM38B encodes TRIC-B, a ubiquitous component of TRIC, a monovalent cation-specific channel involved in Ca2+ release from intracellular stores that has been shown to act in cell differentiation.
+TMEM38B encodes TRIC-B, a ubiquitous component of TRIC, a monovalent cation-specific channel involved in Ca(2+) release from intracellular stores that has been shown to act in cell differentiation.
 Molecular mechanisms through which a TMEM38B mutation might lead to an OI phenotype are yet to be explored.